 Then comes another stage, a higher stage.
-The student tries more and more to identify himself with the higher thought; gropes after it, as it were; tries to feel it as himself: concentrates his efforts and keeps the mind absolutely still: and at some moment of that experience, without warning, without effort, without anything in which the lower mind takes part, suddenly the consciousness will be outside the body, and the man will know himself as the living consciousness looking at the body that he has left.
+The student tries more and more to identify himself with the higher thought; gropes after it, as it were; tries to feel it as himself; concentrates his efforts and keeps the mind absolutely still; and at some moment of that experience, without warning, without effort, without anything in which the lower mind takes part, suddenly the consciousness will be outside the body, and the man will know himself as the living consciousness looking at the body that he has left.
 Over and over again in different Scriptures this statement is found.
 You may read, for instance, in one of the Hindu Scriptures, that a man should be able to separate the soul from the body as you may separate grass from the sheath that enfolds it.
-Or, in another phrase, that when the man has dominated the mind he rises out of the body in a brilliant body of light-a statement literally true.
+Or, in another phrase, that when the man has dominated the mind, he rises out of the body in a brilliant body of light-a statement literally true.
 The body in which the soul arises is luminous, radiant, glorious exceedingly-a body of light.
-No words could better explain this appearance, no phrase more graphically describe the man rising out of the physical body in the astral or in some higher body.
+No words could better explain this P. C.